Thebarda/benchmark-swc/README.md

-Thi benchmarks swc-loader VS ts-loader + babel-loader
+This benchmarks swc-loader VS ts-loader + babel-loader

 To start the benchmark